-Your actions are your thoughts in motion.
-Here are some ways to start using your actions to manifest change.
+Here are several ways you can start using your actions to manifest change:

 Start paying attention to your everyday, routine behaviors to understand what your thinking is, and then deliberately work on changing those behaviors that need it most.
 For example:

 When in the grocery store, do you often shop for the cheapest, most generic brands, trying to save every single penny you can?